Introduction

 heat.
 They follow Ohm’s law, which states that the current through the device increases

-linearly with the voltage across it as determined by the device’s resistance (Horowitz
+linearly with the voltage across it as determined by the device’s resistance [

-and Winfield 2015, 4).
-Due to their extraordinarily linear behavior, they can predictably
+Horowitz and Winfield 2015, 4].
+Due to their extraordinarily linear behavior, they can predictably convert certain

-convert certain states to others, and are particularly useful for creating relationships
+states to others, and are particularly useful for creating relationships between multiple

-between multiple time-varying voltage and current sources.
-A particularly interesting
+time-varying voltage and current sources.
+A particularly interesting case is potentiometers

 Capacitors follow a different type of model which has a time dependence.
 In capacitors,